As featured on Grey Matters Blog for the Grey Muzzle Organization

-Now the conversation is going to shift focus from how to identify joint pain to what we can actually do to help our dogs.
+Now the conversation is going to shift focus from how to identify joint pain to what we can do to help our dogs.
 My goal is to answer some of the major questions that may exist in your mind and provide you with both practical and useful information that you can use to move forward in helping your dog’s joints.

 A Holistic Mindset Is Key to Maximizing Your Dog’s Joint Health

-When you think of improving your dog’s joint health you need think holistically about the joints.
+When you think of improving your dog’s joint health you need to think holistically about the joints.
 Yes, improving what is going on ‘inside of each joint’ is important but also improving upon what is going on ‘outside of the joint’ is equally as important.
 What do I mean by this?

 The joints are a part of the musculoskeletal system.
-That system includes the muscles supporting the joint, the ligaments and tendons surrounding the joint, the bones that come together to make up the joint and of course the joint itself; comprised of joint cartilage, joint fluid and the joint capsule.
+That system includes the muscles supporting the joint, the ligaments and tendons surrounding the joint, the bones that come together to make up the joint, and of course the joint itself; comprised of joint cartilage, joint fluid, and the joint capsule.
 The problem that I see is that people often overlook the importance of these muscles and soft tissue when in reality they are critical to the support and success of the whole system.